Mary Moylan: Catonsville Nine

-Moylan was one of two women on Catonsville Nine, the other being Marjorie Bradford Melville, and Moylan was the only native of Baltimore (Peters 4).
+Moylan was one of two women on Catonsville Nine, the other being Marjorie Bradford Melville.
 They burned draft files with homemade napalm in the Knights of Columbus parking lot in Catonsville, Maryland.
 She and Melville flanked Tom Lewis and they entered first.
-She scuffled over a telephone with one of the clerks, Phyllis Morsberger, assuring her repeatedly "We won't hurt you" before relinquishing it, and walking away saying "It's all yours" (Peters 102-103).
+She scuffled over a telephone with one of the clerks, Phyllis Morsberger, assuring her repeatedly "We won't hurt you" before relinquishing it, and walking away saying "It's all yours."
 Morsberger claimed years later that the group screamed at her and called them all murderers, but others dispute that story.
-To show how voluntary their arrest was, she was able to slip out of the handcuffs easily because of her slender wrists, but she slipped them back on and allowed herself to be taken.
-In court she wore a tinkling bell on a chain one day, "a mere tinkle against the thudding gavel, a whispered plea against the insane clamor of war" (Peters 219).
+To show how voluntary their arrest was, Moylan was able to slip out of the handcuffs easily because of her slender wrists, but she slipped them back on and allowed herself to be taken.
+In court she wore a tinkling bell on a chain one day, "a mere tinkle against the thudding gavel, a whispered plea against the insane clamor of war."

 Years of exile

-She participated in the trial, receiving bail of $5,000 and a sentence of two years, but did not report to prison (Peters 6, 244).
+She participated in the trial, receiving bail of $5,000 and a sentence of two years, but did not report to prison.
 This triggered a national manhunt monitored by J. Edgar Hoover.
 She did not even attend her mother's funeral out of fear that the FBI would be waiting for her there.
 She described her life as one of nomadic poverty, often staying with friends and various women's communities.
 In part she went underground because, as she told a journalist, she wanted to prove a woman could do it, too.
-It was a pushback against what is still often seen as the "rampant clericalism and patriarchalism" (Peters 303) of the whole Berrigan phenomenon and the narratives of what happened at actions.
+It was a pushback against what is still often seen as the "rampant clericalism and patriarchalism" of the whole Berrigan phenomenon and the narratives of what happened at actions.
 After friends appealed unsuccessfully to President Jimmy Carter to pardon her as he had Patty Hearst, she surrendered in Baltimore in June 1979, after which she served a year in the women's prison in Alderson, West Virginia.
 Afterward she returned to nursing, first at the People's Free Medical Clinic, eventually working in Queen Anne's Hospital.
 With Jim Keck she was a founder of the People's Community Health Center, that closed in 2015.
 She was also affiliated with secular radical antiwar groups, at was at the edges of SDS, RYMII and others though ultimately not aligning with them and instead embracing feminism over all else.